meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Add Slides

 * Enable [*Has Horizontal Slides*](#has-horizontal-slides) option of the section.
-* Add *Inner Section* widgets inside the section.
+* Add `Inner Section` widgets inside the section.
-* Add your content inside the *Inner Section* widgets.
+* Add your content inside the `Inner Section` widgets.

 ### Remove Slides

-* Remove the *Inner Section*.
+* Remove the `Inner Section`.

 ### Slide Options

 ![Slide Options](assets/fullpage-for-elementor/slide-options.jpg "Slide Options")

-The anchor at the end of the URL `#secondPage/2` defines the section and slide of destination respectively.
-In the previous URL, the section of destination will be the one defined with the anchor secondPage and the slide will be the 2nd slide, as we are using the index 2 for it. (the fist slide of a section has index 0, as technically it is a section).

-If a custom anchor is needed for a slide instead of its index, you can enter the new slide anchor to *Slide Anchor* option.
+If a custom anchor is needed for a slide instead of its index, you can enter the new slide anchor to `Slide Anchor` option.
+If set, the anchor of the slide will be `#section_anchor/slide_anchor`.
+If this option is left empty, the anchor of the slide will be `#section_anchor/2` where 2 is the slide number.

 For Full Height Columns, see [this section](#full-height-columns).